MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-custom-data-channels.md

 ```

 >[!NOTE]
->To create a new custom data channel, only one side (either host or player) needs to call the ```CreateDataChannel``` method.
+>To create a new custom data channel, only one side (either remote or player) needs to call the ```CreateDataChannel``` method.

 ## Handling custom data channel events

-To establish a custom data channel, the ```OnDataChannelCreated``` event needs to be handled (on both the player and the host side).
+To establish a custom data channel, the ```OnDataChannelCreated``` event needs to be handled (on both the player and the remote side).
 It triggers when a user data channel has been created by either side and provides a ```IDataChannel``` object, which can be used to send and receive data over this channel.

 To register a listener on the ```OnDataChannelCreated``` event:
 ```cpp